 Martello Towers along the Romney Marsh coast c1815

-It was summer 1803 when a Captain William Ford and local General Moore proposed a scheme of small towers as a defence against Napoleon.
+It was summer 1803 when a Captain William Ford and local General Sir John Moore proposed a scheme of small towers as a defence against Napoleon.
 This was not the first kind of tower used as a fortification.
 Towers were already being built around the Mediterranean to combat piracy and protect naval positions.
-Ford got his idea from a French structure tower on the isle of Corsica, the birth place of Napoleon.
+Ford got his idea from a French structure tower (see picture right) on the Isle of Corsica, ironically the birth place of Napoleon.
 The tower was situated at Mortella Point in the Bay of Fiorenzo.
 It was armed with one six pounder and two eighteen pounders.

-The plan was approved in 1804 and William Pitt, who was Prime Minister at the time, laid down plans for the towers.
+Captain Ford's and General Moore's plan was approved in 1804 and William Pitt, who was Prime Minister at the time, laid down plans for the towers.
 Towers were built from Folkestone to Seaford in East Sussex.
 Between 1805 and 1812 seventy four towers were built in all, six of these in Dymchurch and two in St Mary's Bay on the Marsh.
-See map below
+See map right below

 Martello Tower No. 24 in Dymchurch Today